 Friday, September 13 home match against #4 Wake Forest

 Monday, September 16 home match against #3 Akron

 Friday, October 4 home match against #6 North Carolina

 Pitt’s non-conference schedule is a mix of cupcakes competitors like Liberty and Howard juxtaposed against perennial NCAA powerhouses like IU, Akron, and Denver.
 They should be able to emerge with a 3-3 record from that mix of competition, and the tactic of starting the year with some rough opposition should steel the boys for their always-strong ACC schedule.
 You can also expect forward progress in the brutal ACC as I predict the Panthers finish with a 3-5 record in-conference.

-If the Panthers can do all that, knock off three top 10 opponents, and make some progress in the ACC tournament, they may get their first bid to the College Cup since John F. Kennedy was in the White House.
+If the Panthers can do all that, knock off three top 10 opponents, and make some progress in the ACC tournament, they may get their first bid to the College Cup since Lyndon Johnson was in the White House.
 That would be a resounding success for a program that has yet to really establish itself as ‘top-tier’ in the NCAA, but would very much like to in the near future.